clairewwwwww/gameDesign/README.md

 target audience: everyone

 - **Value/Use:** A clear and explicit explanation of the value or use provided by the application/game.
+The game can teach players cooperation and problem-solving skills.

 - **User Interaction and Experience:** A description of how users will interact with the application/game and what their experience will be like.
+In each region, players will encounter various challenges.
+Each challenge is presented in a different map and often revolves around level completion, puzzle solving, or teamwork.

 - **Competitive Element:** Details on how the application/game facilitates competition among students.